dictalabs/vscrawl-admin-guide/docs/finance_settings/service_plans.md

 ![Service Plan 1](../images/service-plan-list.png)

 From this page, administrators can view a list of current service plans configured in this deployment of vScrawl.
 These plans may be purchased by / assigned to particular organizations and/or signing users.
-From this list an administrator can delete a service plan or click on 3 dots icon under **Options** and may choose to update an existing service plan.
+From this list an administrator can click the three-dots icon under **Actions** and choose **Edit plan** to update an existing service plan, or **Delete plan** to remove it.
 A new service plan can always be added by clicking the **Add Plan** button on the top.

 Clicking Add Plan button shows the following screen: